Event Ticketing

 • Logistical considerations – Requires efficient on-site management to handle sales, registrations, and entry, often necessitating extra staff or a robust ticketing system.

-• Potential for overcapacity – There's a risk of exceeding venue capacity if not carefully monitored, which could lead to logistical issues or compromise attendee experience.
+• Potential for overcapacity – There's a risk of exceeding venue capacity if not carefully monitored, which could lead to logistical issues or compromise the attendee experience.

 9. Group Passes